 When a Will Alone Is Enough

-A will may be sufficient if:
+A will may be sufficient if you:

-• You have very few assets
+• Own very few assets

 Even then, you still need medical and financial powers of attorney.